Questions About Insurance and Referrals

 Working with us

 Here we show a plan done with us that is comparable to the one above.
-The visits are set at 1x a week because we rarely see patients 2x a week.
+The visits are set the same as above, but we rarely see patients 2x a week.
 We integrate our plans into your schedule and your lifestyle so you don’t have to be in the clinic 2-3x a week to get the benefits.
-An evaluation is $75, and all follow-up appointments are $50.
+Strictly by appointment, an evaluation is $75, and all follow-up appointments are $50.
 If you were to see us the same amount as the above, in-network:

 Week 1: $75 evaluation + ($50 x 2 visits) = $175